 - Brand Heritage – Original recipes often have more balanced flavour.

-- Ingredient Simplicity – Fewer artificial additives means better taste.
+- Ingredient Simplicity – Fewer artificial additives usually means a cleaner taste.

 - Fermentation Time – Longer fermentation tends to produce richer flavour.